At a Glance: Best 10/22 Stock Upgrades

 The process seems fairly straightforward, and it generally is, but you may occasionally find that “Insert the receiver and barrel assembly into the stock” takes a little more effort than those instructions imply.
-Scrap polymer left over from the molding process may need to be removed, or the interior of the stock may need to be sanded or filed to permit the assembly to seat properly.
+Scrap polymer left over from the molding process might need to be removed.
+Additionally, the interior of the stock may need to be sanded or filed to permit the assembly to seat properly.

 And the Winner Is…